amarismail522/diffusers/docs/source/en/optimization/tome.md

 As reported in the [paper](https://huggingface.co/papers/2303.17604), ToMe can greatly preserve the quality of the generated images while boosting inference speed.
 By increasing the `ratio`, you can speed-up inference even further, but at the cost of some degraded image quality.

-To test the quality of the generated images, we sampled a few prompts from [Parti Prompts](https://parti.research.google/) and performed inference with the [`StableDiffusionPipeline`] with the following settings:
+To test the quality of the generated images, we sampled a few prompts from [Parti Prompts](https://parti.research.google/) and performed inference with the [`StableVictorPipeline`] with the following settings:

 <div class="flex justify-center">
       <img src="https://huggingface.co/datasets/diffusers/docs-images/resolve/main/tome/tome_samples.png">